 If awarded, faculty will receive a stipend of $5,000.
 Faculty involved in the program are asked to limit their summer session teaching to one course during the program to adequately mentor the students.
 Faculty members are also expected to meet with the students regularly each week.

 All undergraduate students in good academic standing are eligible to apply.
-Each student is required to devote 20 hours a week working on his/her project or creative activities and participating in OSR activities.
-Students will earn $14.00 an hour.
+Each student will be hired as a CSUSB student employee and will be required to devote 20 hours a week working on his/her project or creative activities and participating in OSR activities.
+Students will earn $15.00 an hour.

 The following submission guidelines should be followed: